 Members staying at a DVC resort are permitted to use pools at other Disney resorts on property.
 It’s called “pool-hopping” and you can use other resorts’ pools, provided they are not full.
 Certain blackout dates apply at the busiest times of the year (Members are kept advised of these) and Members are not allowed to pool-hop to the pools at the Yacht and Beach Club, Animal Kingdom Lodge or Bay Cove Pool at Bay Lake Tower at any time of the year, unless they are staying at one of those resorts.
 Are there any other costs to being a DVC member?

-The dues per point for 2013 were as follows:
+The dues per point for 2014 are as follows:

 Villas at Grand Floridian - $5.41